r9y9/MelGeneralizedCepstrums.jl/README.md

 end
 ```

-where `x` is a input windowed signal, order is a order of cepstrum, `α` is a frequency warping parameter and `γ` is a paramter of generalized log function.
+where `x` is a input windowed signal, `order` is order of cepstrum, `α` is a frequency warping parameter and `γ` is a paramter of generalized log function.
 When `γ = 0`, mel-generalized cepstrum analysis corresponds to mel-cepstrum analysis.
+For more information about mel-generalized cepstrum, please see [the paper].(http://www.sp.nitech.ac.jp/~tokuda/selected_pub/pdf/conference/tokuda_icslp1994.pdf)

 ## How spectral envelop estimation works